Who Can Benefit From A Visit To The Podiatrist?

 No matter what our age or lifestyle, our feet have special needs and can benefit from seeing a Podiatrist.

 While children’s feet are still forming they can be easily damaged by ill-fitting shoes and trauma.
 As a preventative measure, it’s important for your podiatrist to conduct an early examination of your child’s feet to identify uneven shoe wear, skin rashes, lumps or bumps which may be abnormal.
-Symptoms such as pain in the feet or legs, frequent tripping or falling, poor nail growth, discoloration or warts are signs of potential problems.
+Symptoms such as pain in the feet or legs, frequent tripping or falling, poor nail growth, discolouration or warts are signs of potential problems.
 If remedied early, these can prevent more serious problems as the children grow.

 Athletes place demands on their bodies far greater than that experienced by normal day to day activity.
 While performing actions such as jumping and running your body can absorb up to three times your body weight and as a result foot and lower limb injuries make up a large proportion of sporting injuries.
 Podiatrists understand the structure and movement of your feet, therefore they can diagnose foot conditions, recommend appropriate footwear and training regimes.